Christ Church St Laurence: Worship

 All the activities of Christ Church St Laurence have their origin in the worship of God.
 That worship takes the form of at least 25 public services every week.

 Mass is celebrated three times on Sunday, twice on Wednesday and once on other days, with additional celebrations on major feast days.
 On Sundays and feast days High Mass or Solemn Mass is celebrated.
 Three Sunday services are accompanied by music.
 Sermons are preached at all Sunday Masses as well as on feast days.
+High Mass on Sundays and feast days, and other occasional services, are livestreamed on the YouTube platform, with recordings subsequently available on that platform.
 Each year a visiting priest preaches daily over Holy Week and Easter.
 The devotion of the Stations of the Cross is observed on Fridays in Lent.

 Clergy and a group of trained parishioners take communion to people who are in hospital or housebound.
 Other sacraments are administered as requested.

 The offices of Morning and Evening Prayer are read daily, in accordance with the prescription of the Book of Common Prayer.
 These offices follow A Prayer Book for Australia, except Evening Prayer or Evensong on Sunday which follows the Book of Common Prayer of 1662.
+Morning and Evening Prayer are also read daily by parishioners unable to attend at the church, using the videoconferencing software Zoom.
+Any interested person may join this group.

 A congregation linked to the parish worships monthly at Mittagong, New South Wales.

 A Christian meditation group meets weekly.
 Outside of formal services, the church is open for long hours on weekdays, when it is visited by many people from its busy neighbourhood who use it for personal devotion or meditation.

-Sunday school operates during school term in conjunction with the 9:00 am Sung Eucharist.
+There is an active children and youth ministry.